 Prawn, Lemon & Garlic Ravioli & Patrice Newell Garlic

 Step 1 - Remove the heads and shells from all but 4 of the prawns (choose the best ones for presentation).
 Set the best 4 prawns aside.
 In a food processor, blend the shelled prawn meat, cream and 3 basil leaves until it becomes a paste.

 Step 2 - Bring a large pan of salted water to the boil.
-While it is boiling, assemble the ravioli.
+While waiting for it to boil, assemble the ravioli.
 Take 1 teaspoon of the prawn mix and using water, seal the edges by pressing them well together.
 Ensure that they are sealed very well and try and flatten the prawn meat in the centre so that they are easier to balance on top of each other.
 Drop 2 at a time into the boiling water and cooked until the meat becomes pink- about 4-5 minutes.
 Drain and set aside onto the serving plates.
 Lastly cook prawns until pink throughout and drain and reserve.

+Prawn, Lemon & Garlic Ravioli & Patrice Newell Garlic